Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

 ```
 $firebase deploy --only "functions:addMessage"
 ```
 Where addMessage is your function name.
-You can then find the function trigger URL in your Firebase Console (in tab Functions)
+You can then find the function trigger URL in your Firebase Console (in tab Functions.
+URL would look like https://us-central1-projectname-3f2d0.cloudfunctions.net/addMessage)

 However, after you deploy, you might encounter error: Forbidden....when you try to call the URL of your functions from the browser.
 Please follow the following link to solve the problem https://lukestoolkit.blogspot.com/2020/06/google-cloud-functions-error-forbidden.html